huggingface/blog/speecht5.md

 In a way, the SpeechT5 TTS model combines the [BART](https://huggingface.co/docs/transformers/model_doc/bart) encoder with a Tacotron2 decoder.
 However, as mentioned in the introduction, the Transformer layers were trained on all the tasks at once.
 When the model was fine-tuned for TTS, the other pre- and post-nets were removed from the pre-trained model, and the encoder-decoder was fine-tuned on a TTS dataset (in this case, LibriTTS).
 -->

-Here is a complete example of how to use the SpeechT5 text-to-speech model to synthesize new speech.
+Here is a complete example of how to use the SpeechT5 text-to-speech model to synthesize speech.

-First we load the [trained model](https://huggingface.co/microsoft/speecht5_tts) from the hub, along with the processor object that is used for tokenization and feature extraction.
+First we load the [fine-tuned model](https://huggingface.co/microsoft/speecht5_tts) from the hub, along with the processor object that is used for tokenization and feature extraction.
 The class we’ll use is `SpeechT5ForTextToSpeech`.

 ```python
 from transformers import SpeechT5Processor, SpeechT5ForTextToSpeech